 Privacy Policy

-This privacy policy sets out how The New Glyn Valley Tramway & Industrial Heritage Trust (“the Trust”, “we”, “our”, “us”) uses and protects the personal information we collect when you use our website, make donations and other payments to us, fill out and submit our forms, or communicate with us by other means.
+This privacy policy sets out how The New Glyn Valley Tramway & Industrial Heritage Trust (“the Trust”, “we”, “our”, “us”) uses and protects the personal information we collect when you use our website, make donations and other payments to us, fill out and submit our forms or communicate with us by other means, visit our museum sites or volunteer with us.

 It also sets out how our website uses cookies.